 The Tlaquepaque Arts and Crafts Village is an authentically-fashioned traditional Mexican village that offers a great way to spend an afternoon.
 Galleries, independent shops, and artists workshops line the cobblestone streets.

 Oftentimes, you can watch artists create their works on site, providing unique opportunities for souvenirs.
 If you have holidays or birthdays coming up, consider shopping here for some one-of-a-kind handmade gifts!

 Bonus tip: Tlaquepaque is pronounced “Talah-keh-pah-keh” and is located here, very close to the Secret Garden Café.

 You May Also Like: Visiting Arcosanti – City of the Future?

 By late afternoon, you might be feeling that post-lunch lull.
 If you’ve had enough driving and walking for now, consider taking a tour to see parts of Sedona that you may not have an opportunity to see otherwise.

-Consider taking a Pink Jeep Tour to venture farther out into the Sedona desert.
+Consider taking a Sedona Jeep Tour to venture farther out into the desert cliffs.
 You’ll get a range of times to choose from, so make sure you choose late afternoon.

-This four-wheel-drive tour takes you to the Mogollon Rim for spectacular views of the lowland deserts and forests.
-It is nothing short of spectacular.
+This four-wheel-drive tour takes you through the canyons and the peaks for spectacular views of the lowland deserts and forests.
+It is nothing short of spectacular!
 Book your Pink Jeep Tour here.